massimilianobotticelli/mcp-meeting-assistant/README.md

 # MCP Meeting Assistant

-This project is a demonstration of the **Model-View-Controller (MCP)** framework, showcasing a simple but powerful meeting assistant powered by Google's Gemini large language model (LLM).
+This project is a demonstration of the **Model Context Protocol (MCP)** framework, showcasing a simple but powerful meeting assistant powered by Google's Gemini large language model (LLM).
 The assistant can schedule meetings, manage attendees, track action items, and generate summaries, all through an interactive command-line interface.

 ## Features